Summary: In this tutorial, you will learn how to extend the size of a tablespace in the Oracle Database.

 Code language: SQL (Structured Query Language) (sql)

-If you use the AUTOEXTEND ON
+For both smallfile and bigfile tablespaces, you can use the AUTOEXTEND ON

-clause, Oracle will automatically extend the size of the datafile when needed:
+clause.
+Oracle will automatically extend the size of the datafile when needed:

 ALTER TABLESPACE tablespace_name